ben31w/lift-log/README.md

 so far.

 ## TODOs
-- Make the display more responsive/nice across all screen resolutions.
-  - It currently looks pretty nice on my 1080p machine
+- Display fixes
-  - On my 1280x720 VM, it looks decent when the app is full screen
+  - On smaller resolutions, the app looks decent in full screen, but not
-  - On any machine, the plots don't look as nice when the window resizes... as the window resizes, the plot canvases resize but the fonts don't.
+  - The plots don't look great when the window resizes.
+This is especially true on machines with smaller resolutions.
+The plot canvases resize, but the font on the plots don't.
-  - The Import Sets tab isn't responsive at all
+  - Import Sets tab fixes
-- Other display fixes
+    - macOS: mouse scroll doesn't work
+    - Ubuntu: mouse scroll works when there shouldn't be room to scroll.
     - The import status msg area looks pretty bad on some dark themes.
-The excessive logging doesn't help.
+      (black text on dark text area)
 - Allow user to import sets directly from Apple Notes
   - Start off assuming the app is run on macOS...
   - Maybe it's possible to containerize the app in macOS.
 - Package the app + dependencies
 - Containerize this app, so the user doesn't need a specific version of Python
+  - Containerizing a tkinter app might be hard
 - Reduce logging/fix up levels
 - Image processing (advanced)